 Your Social Insurance Number: A Shared Responsibility!
 Protect it!
 Safeguard it!

 The Social Insurance Number program is delivered by Service Canada.
 Service Canada brings Government of Canada services and benefits together in a single delivery network.
-It provides Canadians with one-stop service they can access however they choose–on the Service Canada Web site, by phone at 1 800 O-Canada, or in person at Service Canada Centres across the country.
+It provides Canadians with one-stop service they can access however they choose–on the Service Canada website, by phone at 1 800 O-Canada, or in person at Service Canada Centres across the country.

 This document is available on demand in alternative formats.

-© Her Majesty the Queen in Right of Canada, 2011
+© Her Majesty the Queen in Right of Canada, 2014

 Your Social Insurance Number (SIN) is confidential.
 With Service Canada, you share the responsibility of protecting your SIN from inappropriate use, fraud, and theft.

-- provide guidance about how to protect your SIN and your personal information.
+At Service Canada, we safeguard your personal information, only allow access to those who are authorized, and provide guidance about how to protect your SIN and your personal information.